This information is about Education, Health and Care needs assessment (EHCNA). It covers:

 “In considering whether an EHC needs assessment is necessary, the local authority should consider whether there is evidence that despite the early years provider, school or post-16 institution having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child or young person, the child or young person has not made expected progress”.
 (9.14)

-The law states that if your child has or may have special needs and may need provision to be made via an EHC plan, the local authority must conduct an EHC needs assessment.
-This means that you do not have to prove that an EHC plan is definitely necessary to obtain an assessment, you just have to show it may be necessary.
+The law states that if your child has or may have special needs and may need provision to be made via an EHCP, the local authority must conduct an EHC needs assessment.
+This means that you do not have to prove that an EHCP is definitely necessary to obtain an assessment, you just have to show it may be necessary.
+The assessment is done to find out if an EHCP is required.

 If you think your child needs more help than the school can provide, you can ask for an assessment.